-Thank you to all the donors in 2016 who rallied together to support 1,114 families in Guelph and Wellington County.
-It would not have been possible without your help!
+Thank you to all the donors who rallied together in 2017 to provide a special Christmas for 1,186 families in Guelph and Wellington County.
+It would not be possible to meet the growing need in our community without your help!

 There are many ways you can provide support and hope for local families in the Guelph and Wellington County (Ontario) area during the Christmas season.
 Below is some information to help you decide what option(s) would be best for you.
 We are also happy to speak with you to help you decide what would be best to do.
-Call us at 519.829.0855.
+Call us at 519.829.0855 or email email@example.com

 1. Adopting a Family or Independent Youth